dipankar-pal/Netflix_problem_solve_by_SQL/README.md

     listed_in    VARCHAR(250),
     description  VARCHAR(550)
 );
+##Business Problems and Solutions
+--netflix project
+select * from netflix

-Business Problems and Solutions
+-- 15 Business Problems & Solutions

-1. Count the Number of Movies vs TV Shows
+--1.
+Count the number of Movies vs TV Shows

 SELECT
-    type,
-    COUNT(*)
+   "type",
+   COUNT(show_id) as total_show
+ FROM
-FROM netflix
+    netflix
-GROUP BY 1;
+GROUP BY
-Objective: Determine the distribution of content types on Netflix.
+    type
+order by
+    2 desc;

-2. Find the Most Common Rating for Movies and TV Shows WITH RatingCounts AS (
+--2.
+Find the most common rating for movies and TV shows

+SELECT *
+    FROM(
          SELECT
               type,
               rating,
+              count(rating) ,
+         RANK () OVER (partition by type order by count(rating) desc ) as ranking from
+			       netflix
+               group by
-        COUNT(*) AS rating_count
+			       1,2) AS T1
+WHERE
+    ranking = 1

+--3.
+List all movies released in a specific year (e.g., 2020)

+select
+      title,
+	  release_year
-    FROM netflix
+      from netflix
-    GROUP BY type, rating
-),
+where
+      release_year = 2021
+and
+      type = 'Movie';

+--4.
+Find the top 5 countries with the most content on Netflix

+ select
-RankedRatings AS (
+      UNNEST(STRING_TO_ARRAY(COUNTRY,',')) AS new_country,
+	  count(show_id) as total_show
+ from
+      netflix
+ group by
+      1
+ order by
+      2 desc
+ LIMIT
+      5;

+--5.
+Identify the longest movie

 SELECT
+       title,
 	   type,
-        rating,
-        rating_count,
-        RANK() OVER (PARTITION BY type ORDER BY rating_count DESC) AS rank FROM RatingCounts
+	   duration
+	   FROM netflix
+WHERE
+      type = 'Movie'
+	      AND
+	  duration = (
+                  SELECT MAX(duration)
+				  from netflix
 	  )

+--6.
+Find content added in the last 5 years

 SELECT
+     title,
 	 type,
-    rating AS most_frequent_rating
-FROM RankedRatings
-WHERE rank = 1;
-Objective: Identify the most frequently occurring rating for each type of content.

-3. List All Movies Released in a Specific Year (e.g., 2020) SELECT *
+	 director,
+	 country,
+	 date_added,
+	 listed_in
      FROM netflix
-WHERE release_year = 2020;
+WHERE
-Objective: Retrieve all movies released in a specific year.

-4. Find the Top 5 Countries with the Most Content on Netflix SELECT *
-FROM
-(
+    TO_DATE(netflix.date_added,'month DD,YYYY') >= CURRENT_DATE - INTERVAL '5 YEARS'

+--7.
+Find all the movies/TV shows by director 'Rajiv Chilaka'!

 SELECT
-        UNNEST(STRING_TO_ARRAY(country, ',')) AS country,
-        COUNT(*) AS total_content
+      title,
+	  type,
+	  director
 FROM netflix
-    GROUP BY 1
-) AS t1
-WHERE country IS NOT NULL
-ORDER BY total_content DESC
-LIMIT 5;
-Objective: Identify the top 5 countries with the highest number of content items.

-5. Identify the Longest Movie
+    where
+	    director LIKE '%Rajiv Chilaka%'

+--8.
+List all TV shows with more than 5 seasons
   SELECT
-    *
+        title,
+		type,
+		director,
+		casts,
+		country,
+		release_year,
+		duration
   FROM netflix
-WHERE type = 'Movie'
-ORDER BY SPLIT_PART(duration, ' ', 1)::INT DESC;
-Objective: Find the movie with the longest duration.

-6. Find Content Added in the Last 5 Years
-SELECT *
-FROM netflix
-WHERE TO_DATE(date_added, 'Month DD, YYYY') >= CURRENT_DATE - INTERVAL '5 years';
-Objective: Retrieve content added to Netflix in the last 5 years.

-7. Find All Movies/TV Shows by Director 'Rajiv Chilaka' SELECT *
-FROM (
-    SELECT
-        *,
-        UNNEST(STRING_TO_ARRAY(director, ',')) AS director_name
-    FROM netflix
-) AS t
-WHERE director_name = 'Rajiv Chilaka';
-Objective: List all content directed by 'Rajiv Chilaka'.

-8. List All TV Shows with More Than 5 Seasons
-SELECT *
-FROM netflix
+where
-WHERE type = 'TV Show'
+    type = 'TV Show'
-  AND SPLIT_PART(duration, ' ', 1)::INT > 5;
-Objective: Identify TV shows with more than 5 seasons.

-9. Count the Number of Content Items in Each Genre SELECT
-    UNNEST(STRING_TO_ARRAY(listed_in, ',')) AS genre,
-    COUNT(*) AS total_content
-FROM netflix
-GROUP BY 1;
+           and
+	SPLIT_PART(duration,' ',1):: numeric > 5

-Objective: Count the number of content items in each genre.
+--9.
+Count the number of content items in each genre select
+      unnest(string_to_array(listed_in,',')) as genre,
+	  count(show_id) as total_content
+from
+      netflix
+ group by
+      genre
+ order by
+      total_content desc;

-10.Find each year and the average numbers of content release in India on netflix. return top 5 year with highest avg content release!
+--10.Find each year and the average numbers of content release in India on netflix.
+   --return top 5 year with highest avg content release!
    SELECT
     country,
     release_year,
     COUNT(show_id) AS total_release,